 When twisting your strings doesn’t work try removing the peep and splitting the string with a different set of strands on each side.
 Most archers separate strands according to color, but it isn’t necessary.
 Try moving a couple strands from each side to the other, maintaining the same number on both sides of the peep.
 This becomes a bit of a guess and check game.
 Take your time.

 A new Peep Sight

 Several companies make a peep sight with tubing attached, which ties to the buss cable by a piece of surgical tubing.
 Or check out a peep sight aligner.
 The tubing pulls on the opposite side of the peep to line it up.

-However, it’s not a perfect solution.
-The tubing will wear out over time and pulls on the peep in an upwards direction causing the peep to creep upwards.
+It’s not a perfect solution.
+The tubing will wear out over time and pulls on the peep in an upwards direction causing the peep to creep higher.
 Also, the tubing can affect the speed of the bow and create torque on the string.
 I’ve heard customers say, “I don’t want to take any chances with peep rotation,” when explaining why they use such a peep.
-I used one on a Quest a few years ago and had just as many issues with the tubing as I did with rotation.
+I used one on a Quest a few years ago and had as many issues with the tubing as I did with rotation.
 Start out with no tubing, and if you can’t seem to fix the issues, attach tubing as a last resort.

 Most of the time a little work with the D-loop will solve the problem.
-If it becomes a pain where you have to twist the knots every shot, take the bow into your local shop and have them twist your string or separate strands.
-A new peep could solve the problem but might create others.
+If it becomes a pain and you find yourself twisting the knots before every shot, take the bow into your local shop and have them twist your string or separate strands.
+A new peep could solve the problem but might create other issues.
 Lastly, your peep doesn’t have to align perfectly.
 As long as your confident you can see through it to make a kill shot, then good enough is good enough.
 Thank you for reading, Stu.